 Fall Prevention for Seniors:

 The Pasco - Pinellas Fall Prevention Coalition works to raise community awareness about preventing falls among the county’s residents and visitors over 65 years old.
-Activities include a web site with fall prevention information and speakers who can make presentations to audiences who want to learn more about preventing injuries from falling The coalition also offers A Matter of Balance classes, training in strength and balance to help prevent falls for senior citizens.

 The injury Prevention Liaison can obtain data for local agencies and residents on various injuries, upon request.